 Choose an international organization for your church to support this Giving Tuesday.
 This organization should be part of something your church cares deeply about, such as providing clean water, preventing human trafficking, giving people medical care, or feeding people in food-insecure regions.
 Do a little research to make sure the organization is reputable and is ideal for your church to support.
 Then share why you decided on that organization and rally your congregation to support the cause.

-Accepting And Tracking Giving Tuesday Donations
+Accepting and Tracking Giving Tuesday Donations

 Make sure you have the right donation software where you can accept online giving, as well as track any gifts and in-kind donations you receive for Giving Tuesday.
 You don’t need to worry about donations your members give directly to another organization, but if you serve as the middleman and pass those gifts on or sell any goods, you will need a system that can accurately and transparently track everything your church receives.
 With Aplos, you can offer easy giving options, easily track financial gifts for any purpose, and track in-kind donations.
 Plus, all online donations you receive automatically flow into your accounting with no double entry.

-We hope these Giving Tuesday ideas inspire generosity in your church as your people learn to be good stewards of the resources God has provided.
+We hope these Giving Tuesday ideas inspire radical generosity in your church as your people learn to be good stewards of the resources God has provided.
 If you have additional ideas, share them in the comments below.